15 Day Northern Lights Winter Vacation of the Complete Ring Road of Iceland with Snaefellsnes

 Dive into the wonders of Iceland by joining this 15-day package around the country.
-On this adventure, you'll be driven around the entire Ring Road, with added stops at the Blue Lagoon and Snæfellnes Peninsula, all without worrying about organising accommodations, extra activities or driving.
-Those looking for a comfortable way to discover the beautiful Icelandic nature need to look no further.
+On this adventure, you'll be driven around the entire Ring Road, with added stops at the Blue Lagoon and Snæfellnes Peninsula, all without worrying about organizing accommodations, extra activities, or driving.

-Amongst the highlights of Iceland you will see, are the sites of the famous Golden Circle, the stunning Jökulsárlón Glacier Lagoon on the South Coast, the remote Eastfjords, and the otherworldly Lake Mývatn area in the North.
+Amongst the highlights of Iceland you will see are the sites of the famous Golden Circle, the stunning Jökulsárlón Glacier Lagoon on the South Coast, the remote Eastfjords, and the otherworldly Lake Mývatn area in the North.

-This package is available from September to April, meaning that you will avoid the majority of the crowds that come in the height of summer, and have a chance to hunt for the Northern Lights every night.
+This package is available from September to April, meaning that you will avoid the majority of the crowds that come in the height of summer and have a chance to hunt for the Northern Lights every night.

 On the first day of your Icelandic holiday, you will arrive at Keflavík International Airport and take a bus to your hotel in Reykjavík.
 Here, you can unpack, refresh from your travels, then spend the rest of the day getting to know the capital.

-On Day 2, you have the opportunity to visit the world famous Blue Lagoon Spa.
-This luxurious resort has geothermal pools of aquamarine water, saunas, steam-rooms, facilities for children, and therapy treatments.
+On Day 2, you have the opportunity to visit the world-famous Blue Lagoon Spa.
+This luxurious resort has geothermal pools of aquamarine water, saunas, steam rooms, facilities for children, and therapy treatments.
 All guests are welcome to put on masks of silica mud, said to bear healing properties.

 You can then spend the rest of the day exploring Reykjavík’s cultural and architectural sites.

-Either way, the two-steeped waterfall is beautiful to behold, throwing out rainbows from its mist in the sun, and plastering ice over the rocks around it in winter.
+Either way, the two-steeped waterfall is beautiful to behold, throwing out rainbows from its mist in the sun and plastering ice over the rocks around it in winter.

 You will then spend the night in a country hotel in the area.
 Make sure you keep an eye out on the sky for a chance to witness the beautiful Northern Lights in action.